Laser Hair Removal

 How does laser hair removal work?

 A laser produces a beam of highly concentrated light.
 The light emitted is well absorbed by the pigment located in hair follicles.
 The laser pulses for a fraction of a second, just long enough to vaporize the pigment, disabling numerous follicles at a time to eliminate or significantly impede the hair’s growth.
-Dr. Leavitt, Luke Canada or Brittany Radtke uses the highest technology lasers with unparalleled treatment efficacies in hair removal, especially thinner hairs that other lasers simply cannot target.
+Dr. Leavitt or Emily Paskewitz uses the highest technology lasers with unparalleled treatment efficacies in hair removal, especially thinner hairs that other lasers simply cannot target.

 Is laser hair removal painful?